Plamenod/P2P/README.md

 # P2P

-Distributed file backup system, which allows for multiple backups of single file on rmeote hosts.
+Distributed file backup system, which allows for multiple backups of single file on remote hosts.
 Managed by a main server used only for peer discovery.

 ### Launching